WOL-Ecosystem/api/README.md

 # WOL-Server (aka.
 Wake on Lan-Server)

-WOL-Server is a RESTfull API designed to work alongisde with the WOL-Client.
+WOL-Server is a RESTful API designed to work alongisde with the WOL-Client.

 ## Current status

-This project is still a WIP.
-With that being said, please do not procced with the following instruction until further notice.
+Project enrolled to V1.0.0!
+YAYYYYY

 ## Getting Started